 How Duration Impacts Your Portfolio

 When deciding what asset allocation to use for your portfolio, it’s important to consider how much risk you take on from your investments.
-Everyone’s risk tolerance is different and even though bonds often pose lower risk than other securities, there is still risk when investing with bonds.
-Duration of a bond helps you determine that risk.
+Everyone’s risk tolerance is different and even though bonds often pose a lower risk than other securities, there is still a risk when investing with bonds.
+The duration of a bond helps you determine that risk.

 Tips to Help You Invest for Retirement

 - Bonds can help diversify your portfolio and decrease your overall risk.
 Working with a financial advisor can help you diversify in a way that meets your risk tolerance and financial needs.
-You can simplify your advisor search with our financial advisor matching tool.
-Answer a short questionnaire and we’ll pair you with up to three local financial advisors who meet your needs.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Investors usually don’t use bonds as much at young ages, because they don’t have the same rate of return as other securities.
-That makes them less useful for building retirement savings.
-However, the percent of your portfolio invested in bonds will usually increase as you get older and desire less risk in your retirement portfolio.
+- Investors usually don’t use bonds as much at young ages.
+They typically don’t have the same rate of return as equities, which makes them less useful for building retirement savings.
+However, the percent of your portfolio invested in bonds will usually increase as you get older and you desire less risk in your retirement portfolio.

 Photo credit: ©iStock.com/guvendemir, ©iStock.com/kate_sept2004, ©iStock.com/Bearinmind